 In fact, I call my membership “Renaissance Club” because that’s my dream – to be a Renaissance Man.

 He’s worth 10X more than any other business mentor I’ve ever had.

-Nowadays, he grows his net worth 20-30% a year.
+Nowadays, he grows his total assets 20-30% a year.
 In fact, his ambition is to be a “British Billionaire” – to be worth a billion British pounds. £1 billion sterling = $1.7 billion US dollars.

 He plays outdoors five hours a day and thinks really, really hard about big, deep questions.

 But that’s not all.

 Richard pointed to one title and said, “This is the book I’m most proud of.
 It’s called The Natural Laws of Business.
 It draws parallels between all the major scientific laws and their equivalents in business – evolution, mathematics, quantum mechanics and so on.
 Because I am always in search of the deep, deep principle that unifies everything and makes the complicated simple.”